A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 If you’re in Bangkok at the weekend make sure to check out the Chatuchak Weekend Market.
 Even if shopping isn’t what you’re into, this weekend market is full of both local people and tourists shopping, eating and socialising with friends and family.

-One of the best things to do apart from to shop is just to walk around and experience the culture and hustle and bustle of the place.
+One of the best things to do apart from shopping is just to walk around and experience the culture and hustle and bustle of the place.
 Grab a juice or ice cream, sit down and people watch but if you are wanting to buy some cool t-shirts, buddha statues, or souvenirs to take home this is a great place to do so.

 Make sure to also have lunch here if you’re after a real Thai eating experience.